 Avast Antivirus is more than just a program that removes viruses from your computer.
 It has many different options that will help keep your devices safe.
-Obviously, the free version of Avast does not have as many features as Avast Premium Security.
-Nonetheless, we thought it might be handy to briefly mention all the options.
+Obviously, the free version of Avast doesn’t have as many features as the paid one.
+Here’s a quick overview:

 |Avast Free (Basic Functions)||Avast Premium Security (Extra Functions)|

 |Real-time protection against viruses and malware||Advanced protection against ransomware|

 |Advanced firewall to keep hackers out|

 |Detection of weak spots in Wi-Fi networks|